Tips for Vegans and Omnivores in a Relationship

 Cook amazing, delicious vegan food

 I can't tell you how many friends who are total omnivores have started making weekly vegan meals because of the foods they've had at our house or at vegan restaurants.
 I always say it!
 The hardest obstacle is the fear of the food and social situations, so feed them delicious vegan food and show them how nothing needs to change when it comes to being social.
-You have delicious recipes here and tons more in our online program.
+You have delicious recipes here and tons more in our online vegan cooking school

 Make the vegan dish the foundation of your meal.